daninge/pytest-expect-test/README.rst

     $ EXPECTTEST_ACCEPT=1 pytest

-Our test will then be updated to look like:
+Our test will then be updated automatically so that it passes:

 .. code-block:: python